kiwix/kiwix-js/README.md

 graphical interface and a preview of each ZIM archive) or from https://download.kiwix.org/zim/ (a more basic list of archives).
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

-Please note that certain "Zimit"-based archives (available from the "zimit" directory on https://download.kiwix.org/zim/) are not (yet) compatible with this reader.
-There is experimental support for these in our sister app https://pwa.kiwix.org.
+**Zimit-based archives** (available from the "zimit" directory on https://download.kiwix.org/zim/) are **now compatible** with this reader, as of v3.11.5, in modern browsers *if the reader is running in [ServiceWorker mode](#some-technical-details) as an offline-first PWA* ([see below](#some-technical-details) for an explanation of what this means).
+If the app is running in any other mode, then only static content will be viewable, and many Zimit ZIMs may not work at all.
+Our sister app https://pwa.kiwix.org has some more support for Zimit archives in solder browsers.

 ## Compatibility